Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 Introduction

-Graduates entering the workforce may encounter various restrictive covenants within employment and independent contractor agreements.
+Both students and graduates may encounter various restrictive covenants within internship, employment, and independent contractor relationships.
 These covenants can be embedded within the main contractual documents or provided as standalone agreements.
-While some of these restrictions pertain to intellectual property, others serve broader purposes.
+While some of these restrictions pertain to intellectual property (IP), others serve broader purposes.
 The legal frameworks and practices surrounding these covenants can vary significantly across different jurisdictions.
 This discussion focuses on the context within the United States.

 Key Terms

-• Assignment of Ownership: Often referred to as a “work-for-hire agreement,” this clause clarifies that any intellectual property created by the employee during their employment is owned by the employer.
+• Assignment of Ownership: Sometimes referred to as a “work-for-hire agreement,” this clause clarifies that any IP created by the individual in the course of their work belongs to the company.

-• Confidential Information: Typically defined within an employment contract, this term encompasses non-public information related to a business’s operations, products, or financial status.
-The scope of what constitutes confidential information can vary by employer and position, and it includes both documented and observed information.
+• Confidential Information: Typically defined within a contract, this term encompasses non-public information related to a business’s operations, products, or financial status.
+The scope of what constitutes confidential information can vary by company and position, and it includes both documented and observed information.

 • Restrictive Covenant: Clauses within a contract that impose limitations on the actions of the signatory.
-In the context of employment, these covenants are designed to safeguard the employer’s interests by restricting the employee’s activities both during and after their tenure.
+In the context of employment, these covenants are designed to safeguard the company’s interests by restricting the individual’s activities both during and after their tenure.

-• Work-for-Hire: Refers to any work produced by an employee within the scope of their employment and for which the intellectual property rights are assigned to the employer.
+• Work-for-Hire: Refers to any work produced by an individual within the scope of their work and for which the IP rights are assigned to the company.

 Types of Restrictive Covenants